 Our staff, Trustees, Ambassadors and Advisers play an important role in the Community Foundation for Surrey.
 Our Trustees and Ambassadors help actively promote the Community Foundation in the county, attending and participating in our events and promoting the wider national UK Community Foundations network.
 Our Advisers provide valuable, specialist and specific support.
 Our staff have specific areas of expertise and skills allowing us to be a versatile and dedicated organisation that works with both donors as well as community and voluntary groups in the county.

-Laura Thurlow joined in 2008 and has worked closely with our donors to manage their bespoke funds and supports them in their philanthropic giving.
-Laura also works closely with the trustees to drive the Foundation’s development.
-In 2017, Laura was promoted to the role of Interim Chief Executive
+She first joined the Foundation in 2008 and since that time has worked closely with our donors to manage their bespoke funds and support them in their philanthropic giving.
+She served as Deputy Director to the Foundation’s founding Executive Director, Wendy Varcoe MBE for five years.
+Laura works closely with the trustees to drive the Foundation’s development and growth.

 Contact Laura Thurlow